haithcockce/learning-stuff/docs/training/infiniband-overview.md

 # TODO
 - Get a few machines and perform some operations to see what's up in perf and what not
 - Troubleshooting steps.
 Get loberman's feedback
+- Add omnipath and `hfi1` module or whatever to hardware section

 ### Table Of Contents